 Early History of the Woolridge family

-Another 235 words (17 lines of text) covering the years 1086, 1633 and 1707 are included under the topic Early Woolridge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Woolridge research.
+Another 156 words (11 lines of text) covering the years 1086, 1652, 1598, 1668, 1279, 1614, 1633, 1707, 1658, 1659, 1669, 1698, 1681, 1700, 1766, 1700, 1659 and 1732 are included under the topic Early Woolridge History in all our PDF Extended History products and printed products wherever possible.

 Woolridge Spelling Variations

 Woolridge has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Woolridge have been found, including Woolrich, Woolridge, Wolrich, Woolrych, Wolridge, Wooldridge and many more.

 Early Notables of the Woolridge family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Woolridge Notables in all our PDF Extended History products and printed products wherever possible.
+Another 143 words (10 lines of text) are included under the topic Early Woolridge Notables in all our PDF Extended History products and printed products wherever possible.